-To address the third item, we made further modifications to the detector mount, adding some more fine control to the mount by allowing the detectors to slide in their third axis more easily.
+axis more easily.
 Since the MANTRA 2004 launch, we have also included micrometer control in the third axis of each of the detectors, for more accurate and repeatable detector alignment (see Figure 4.7).

-To address the fourth item, we looked to PCDA to determine how it controlled the FTS.
+To address items 2-4, we looked to PCDA to determine how it controlled the FTS.
 There are three main components of the U of T FTS that must be controlled to have a working interferometer: the scanning motor, the dynamic alignment and the data collection (including interferograms and housekeeping data).
 All of these components are controlled through the PCDA interface, and so it had to be replaced in order to have full control over the instrument.
 This required the removal of the computer inside the electronics box, because the control software is hard-coded into the BIOS of that computer.
 Since there was little documentation as to how the control software interacted with the electronics, we had to deconstruct the electronics system with circuit diagrams and a logic analyser.
 Most of the boards were straight-forward and we found inexpensive off-the-shelf boards to replace them.
 Table 4.1 lists these replacements.
 Because nearly eight years had passed since the last electronics upgrade to the FTS, the off-the-shelf components we used were smaller and more efficient than the originals.
 Our main concern was to keep intact the speed and search control board that controls the scan motor and dynamic alignment system.